Individuals are invited to take part in 1:1 sessions.

-This past March, NYWC announced the launch of The Ending Gender-Based Violence by Strengthening the Digitization of Services project.
+In March 2022, NYWC announced the launch of The Ending Gender-Based Violence by Strengthening the Digitization of Services project.
 The goal of this project is to develop, pilot and disseminate tools and strategies that help service providers support women survivors via easy-to-use digital services that don’t compromise privacy or security.

-Even at this early stage, the insights from the consultations reinforce the importance of this initiative in helping to reduce gender-based violence while keeping those providing and receiving support safe.
+Already, the insights from the consultations reinforce the importance of this initiative in helping to reduce gender-based violence while keeping those providing and receiving support safe.
 We gratefully acknowledge the support of Women and Gender Equality, which has made this work possible.

 A new round of consultations is now being planned as the next step of this work.
 We are inviting women and gender-diverse folks who accessed, or tried to access, support for gender-based violence during the pandemic to participate.
 Participants will take part in a one-hour, one-on-one Zoom session, and will receive $100 for their time.
 Please email firstname.lastname@example.org or call Iris Fabbro at 416-781-0479 to sign up, and share this opportunity with others.

 The project is anticipated to wrap up in December 2023, so be sure to follow our newsletters and social media for updates as we go along.